Thank you for choosing Lost Buick Keys Replacement for all your Buick car keys, remote, fobs, and Ignition Problems.

 Quick access: click to get an answer!

-What to do when your Buick car key is lost and how to get a replacement:
+What you should do when your Buick car key is lost and how to get a replacement:

-- First, make sure you don’t have a spare key.
-Many times we put a key somewhere just for this day when we will lose our key.
+- First, Make sure you don’t have a spare key.
+Many of us put one away as a backup for when we lose our key.
 Take a deep breath and try to remember where it is.

-- In addition, if you decided to call an automotive locksmith, remember to provide the exact year, make and model, e.g. “I lost my keys to my 2015 Buick Regal, 2012 Buick LaCrosse, 2016 Buick Enclave” etc. This is important so the locksmith will know he or she has the right key blank.
+- In addition, if you decided to call an automotive locksmith, remember to provide the exact year, make and model, e.g. “I lost my keys to my 2015 Buick Regal, 2012 Buick LaCrosse, 2016 Buick Enclave” etc. This is important so the locksmith can check if he or she has the right key blank.

-- Furthermore, always ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for Buick key fob or 2014 Buick Encore needs to be programmed, whereas the 1998 Buick Century doesn’t.
+- Furthermore, remember to ask if the key needs to be programmed or coded, some models do – e.g., a replacement key for Buick key fob or a 2016 Buick Enclave will need to be programmed, whereas a 1998 Buick LeSabre won’t.

-- In case you need a new ignition, make sure you tried getting a new key first.
-Changing the ignition for Buick cars is more expensive than buying a replacement key and it will result in a different key for the doors and ignition.
+- If you think you need a new ignition switch/ lock cylinder, first make sure you don’t simply need a new key.
+Changing the ignition for Buick cars is more expensive than buying a replacement key and it will mean that you will have one key for the doors and another for the ignition.

-- Before calling the dealer to get a replacement Buick key, ask if you can pick up the new key, or have to tow the car there.
+- When calling a dealer to get a Buick replacement key, ask if you can pick up the new key yourself, or whether you have to tow the car there.

-- In addition, when the key won’t turn in the ignition, mention if this is something that just happened for the first time or is it an ongoing problem.
+- In addition, if the key won’t turn in the ignition, mention if this is something that has happened for the first time or is an ongoing problem.

-- Moreover, mention if the ignition was changed before.
-It may prevent from a locksmith or the dealer cut you a new key by code.
+- Moreover, if you have previously changed the ignition cylinder, tell the locksmith or dealer as it may prevent them from cutting you a new key by code.

-- Finally, make sure you have the VIN of the car and relevant documents to show ownership of the car.
+- Finally, make sure you have the Vehicle Identification Number (VIN) of the car and relevant documents to show ownership of the car.
 The title certificate, registration papers, your ID and proof of insurance, etc.

 Buick keys replacement near me – Things to remember before calling a locksmith or dealer

 - First, always ask for a quote.
-Describe your problem in details and mention everything you can tell the automotive locksmith, even if you think they may not be relevant.
-Moreover, If the locksmith has all the details, it can speed up the process and make it more cost-effective if the locksmith will know all the details.
+Describe the problem in detail and give the automotive locksmith all the details, even if you think they may not be relevant.
+Moreover, If the locksmith has all the details, it can speed up the process and make it more cost-effective.
 Remember to give them your exact location to prevent long waiting period.
 It may also affect the price.

-- Most Buick models today are equipped with chips or transponder, so make sure you mention the exact year, make and model and ask if the locksmiths have the necessary tools to program the key in their truck.
+- Most Buick models today are equipped with chips or transponders, so make sure you mention the exact year, make and model and ask the locksmith if they have the necessary tools in their truck to code the key.
 Not all locksmiths have a key coding machine to program those keys.

-- Finally, remember that for most Buick models, there is no need to tow the car to the dealer if you lost your car keys.
-You can try and call the AAA, or an automotive locksmith who should be able to make you a new car key will be made on site
+- Finally, remember that for most Buick models, there is no need to tow the car to the dealer should you lose your car keys.
+You can try and call the AAA, or an automotive locksmith who should be able to make you a new car key on site.

 Call Now: 800-223-1453 & Get 10% Off!

-A: In short, to replace a Buick key usually cost between $90-$400.
-It depends on a few factors:
+A: In a nutshell, to replace a Buick key can cost anywhere between $70 and $450.
+The price you pay depends on several factors:

 - Original ignition or not

-Finally, in case your Buick ignition cylinder has been changed in the past (quite often the case with older cars), that probably means that the code for the key may not be useful and the key will have to be either cut manually by a locksmith or to change the ignition again which in this case the dealer can’t be of help.
+Finally, if your Buick ignition cylinder has been changed in the past (quite often the case with older cars), this probably means that the code for the key may no longer be valid, so you will either have to get a new key cut manually by a locksmith or change the ignition once again so the dealer can’t be of help.

-Q: How can I know if my 2014 Buick Envision key had a chip in it?
-In case my key has a chip in it, does it mean it has to be programmed to start the car?
+Q: How can I know if my Buick key had a chip in it?
+I understand that some keys need to be programmed in order to start the car?

-A: A good rule of thumb is that a key that had a plastic cover at the top and/or the was made after the year of 2000, most chances had a chip in it.
+A: A good rule of thumb is that a key that had a plastic cover at the top and/or the vehicle was manufactured after the year 2000 most likely had a chip in it.

-Hence, in case you lost your Buick key and the key had a chip in it, it will have to be programmed on site in order to start the car.
+Hence, if you’ve lost your Buick key and it had a chip in it, the key will have to be programmed/ coded on site in order to start the car.

 An automotive locksmith for Buick keys replacement can do that on site.
 Alternatively, you can contact the dealer, but the car will have to be towed there.

 Remote car key – Buick fob “push to start” intelligent car key: It typically looks like some sort of remote.
-This fob car key has a chip and therefore will need to be programmed.
+This fob car key has a chip and therefore will need to be coded.

-Below, Buick car key that has a transponder chip in it and therefore NEEDS to be programmed: The chip is located at the top of the black cover.
+The next image is of a Buick key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.

 Q: Can I get a Buick key replacement by VIN?

-The VIN allows the dealer or an automotive locksmith the option to access the key code on file, i.e. to cut you a replacement key by code which makes the process very fast and east.
+The VIN gives dealers or automotive locksmiths the option of accessing the key code on file – i.e., to cut you a replacement key by code which makes the process very fast and easy.
 There are however two things to consider:

 - For vehicles older than 10 years: Buick dealers don’t keep a record for vehicles older than 10 years.
-Therefore, an automotive locksmith is your only option to get a replacement key.
+An automotive locksmith is therefore your only option to get a replacement key.

-- For vehicles equipped with transponder system and/or remote/ intelligent key/ fob key: Codes are available.
-However, programming is necessary and therefore you will have to either tow the car to the dealer or have an automotive locksmith come and program the key on site.
+- For vehicles equipped with a transponder system and/or a remote/intelligent key/fob key: Codes are available.
+However, as coding is required, you will have to either tow the car to the dealer, or have an automotive locksmith come and code the key on site.

 For more information click here